hundredrabbits/100r.co/README.md

-# Hundred Rabbits Official Site
+# Hundred Rabbits

-The site is updated by running:
+This repository is the sources for the Hundred Rabbits website.
+The website is written in C, and requires `gcc` to build.
+To rebuild the site, go to `src` and run the build script:

 ```
-node build.js
+./build.sh
 ```

 ## Extras